Contact us at:

 To illustrate our commitment to transparency, we are making available our VOICE Articles and Memorandum of Association.

-Funding: we are funded through a variety of sources, including the Department of the Environment, Community and Local Government(DECLG), the Irish Environmental Network, Membership fees, Local Authorities through Local Authority 21 (LA21) grants, and donations.
+Funding: we are funded through a variety of sources, including the Department of Communications, Climate Action and the Environment, the Environmental Protection Agency (EPA), the Irish Environmental Network (IEN), Membership fees, Local Authorities through Local Authority 21 (LA21) grants, and donations.